 the press for the coarseness of their play.

 Queen's Park did not return to action until Saturday 5 February when they played a return fixture with the Wanderers at the Kennington Oval in

 The English side deservedly won 2-0 on a particularly narrow pitch.
 Queen’s took a gamble on the fitness of Jimmy Weir and it backfired badly.
 The player

 It was over a month before the Queen’s Park first team played again.
 However, a number of Queen’s players turned out for Glasgow and Scotland.

 On Saturday 12 February, the Second Eleven beat the recently-formed St Clements by 3-0 at Baxter Park in Dundee.
 On the same day, the final trial for the following Saturday’s Sheffield v Glasgow match took place.

 Harry McNeil captained the Glasgow side that defeated Sheffield 2-0 at Bramall Lane on Saturday 19 February before the biggest football crowd ever seen in the town.
-James Phillips and Billy McKinnon also played.
+James Phillips and Willie Mackinnon also played.

-Then, on Saturday 4 March 1876, Joe Taylor captained Scotland against England at Hamilton Crescent in Partick.
-Billy McKinnon, Tom Highet and Harry McNeil were also part of the victorious Scots team.
+Then, on Saturday 4 March 1876, Joseph "Joe" Taylor captained Scotland against England at Hamilton Crescent in Partick.
+Willie Mackinnon, Tom Highet and Harry McNeil were also part of the victorious Scots team.
 McKinnon, McNeil and Highet were the scorers in Scotland’s 3-0 victory.